Home » Symptoms » Dog Symptoms A-Z » Palpable Pulse

 -

-Weakness or Lethargy: Dogs with heart problems often show signs of fatigue or lack of energy.
-They may have difficulty performing normal physical activities.
+Weakness or lethargy: Dogs with heart problems often show signs of lethargy or low energy.
+They may have difficulty carrying out normal physical activities.

 -